 About the Collection

 In 1995 a portion of the film holdings were donated to the Harvard Film Archive.
-This collection comprises approximately 164 titles—35mm and 16mm projection prints, original elements and trailers—dating from the 1910s to the 1970s -- representing Grove Press’ ambition to promote non-mainstream cinema that pushes both formal and topical boundaries.
-In addition to major and lesser seen works by significant figures in European art-house cinema, highlights include cinematic meditations on revolutionary currents in late 1960s Yugoslavia—in Zelimir Zilnik’s Student Demonstrations (1968)—and America in Jean-Luc Godard and the Dziga Vertov Group’s Vladimir and Rosa (1970); "Erotic Classic” cartoons and live-action films such as Dr. Phyllis and Eberhard Kronhausen’s 1969 Freedom to Love; 1970s newsreels produced by the People’s Republic of China and the China Trade Corporation; and critical cinema of the American avant-garde, including titles by Willard Maas, Anne Severson and James Broughton, as well as rare films by Madeline Tourtelot and Aldo Tambellini.
+This collection comprises approximately 164 titles—35mm and 16mm projection prints, original elements and trailers—dating from the 1910s to the 1970s.
+The films are representative of Grove Press’ ambition to promote non-mainstream cinema that pushes both formal and topical boundaries.
+In addition to major and lesser seen works by significant figures in European art-house cinema, highlights include cinematic meditations on revolutionary currents in late 1960s Yugoslavia—in Zelimir Zilnik’s Student Demonstrations (1968)—and America in Jean-Luc Godard and the Dziga Vertov Group’s Vladimir and Rosa (1970); "classic” erotic cartoons and live-action films such as Dr. Phyllis and Eberhard Kronhausen’s 1969 Freedom to Love; 1970s newsreels produced by the People’s Republic of China and the China Trade Corporation; and critical cinema of the American avant-garde, including titles by Willard Maas, Anne Severson and James Broughton, as well as rare films by Madeline Tourtelot and Aldo Tambellini.

 A list of cataloged titles in the collection can be found in the Harvard Library catalog.
 In addition to the film materials listed, a small paper collection (approximately 2 cubic feet) consisting mostly of letters of agreement and reproductions of magazine articles is available by advanced appointment only.
 Please note that Harvard Film Archive does not hold the copyright to Grove Press films and cannot assist with copyright research.